 - 1. Stage I: The first days of the competition will be called Stage I. All qualified teams can participate in Stage I. The Open Challenge is the open demonstration in Stage I. - 2.
-Stage II: In case of more than 10 teams, only the best 50% of teams (after Stage I) advance to Stage II.
+Stage II: The best 50% of teams (after Stage I) advance to Stage II.
 Here, more complex abilities or combinations of abilities are tested.
 The Demo Challenge is the open-but scoped-demonstration in Stage II. - 3.
 Final demonstration: The best five teams (after Stage I and Stage II) advance to the final round.
 The final round features only a single open demonstration.

+In addition, a Technical Challenge (see Section 7.1) is carried out between Stage II and the Final Demonstration, and its schedule is outside the scope of the Stage system.
 In case of having no considerable score deviation between a team advancing to the next stage and a team dropping out, the TC may announce additional teams advancing to the next stage.